Five minutes with … the Hazard and Resilience Modelling team

-Emma is a chartered geographer and very much enjoys the ‘people’ and ‘place’ element of her job.
+Emma is a chartered geographer and very much enjoys the ‘people’ and ‘place’ elements of her job.
 She utilises her geography skills on a daily basis to ensure that both the human and physical aspects are considered in her work, which primarily focuses on geohazards.
-“I love networking and listening to different people’s perspectives to help solve multidisciplinary problems” says Emma who uses her skills to analyse spatial data to answer real world problems.
+‘I love networking and listening to different people’s perspectives to help solve multidisciplinary problems,’ says Emma, who uses her skills to analyse spatial data to answer real world problems.
 One aspect of Emma’s work is analysing landslide data, both in the UK and overseas.

-Being a geospatial analyst means bringing together multiple types of data, with a spatial dimension, to help understand or solve a societal problem, so analysing data relating to a specific location can offer valuable insights.
-One such project she is working on is all about developing an Early Warning System (EWS) for rainfall induced landslides in India.
-Key to its success is both the data about the locality but also the social, political and cultural dimensions to developing a system and ensuring forecast information is appropriately communicated and interpreted.
+Being a geospatial analyst means bringing together multiple types of data with a spatial dimension to help understand or solve a societal problem, so analysing data relating to a specific location can offer valuable insights.
+One such project she is working on is all about developing an early warning system (EWS) for rainfall-induced landslides in India.
+Key to its success are both the data about the locality and the social, political and cultural dimensions to developing a system and ensuring forecast information is appropriately communicated and interpreted.
 Emma explains that social media data can also provide valuable information for scientists.

 Emma’s love of networking and bringing people together was highlighted in her secondment with the Met Office.
-This opportunity was invaluable to understand how other organisations operate, and how they conduct their data analytics and operations.
-This time allowed strong relationships with colleagues to be formed and has since resulted in multiple collaborations, new projects and research bringing together weather, climate and geohazard data.
+This opportunity was invaluable to understand how other organisations operate and how they conduct their data analytics and operations.
+This time allowed strong relationships with colleagues to form and has since resulted in multiple collaborations, new projects and research bringing together weather, climate and geohazard data.

 To find out more about Emma’s work, you can visit: